Azugr/Module-2-Challenge/README.md

 ## User Story
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position.

 ## Acceptance Criteria
 - GIVEN I need to sample a potential employee's previous work